jbilander/SDBox-v2/README.md

 ***

-Start by soldering the `U2` and `U3` ICs, then the passives, the card holder, micro-usb jack, DB25M and so on, nothing complicated, but do skip the ICSP-header if you are going to house this in a case...
+Start by soldering the `U2` and `U3` ICs, then the passives, the card holder, micro-usb jack, DB25M and so on, nothing complicated, but do skip the 6-pin ICSP-header on the Nano if you're going to put this in a 3D-printed case...

 ***